Anastasiya Gaytur on the day of the verdict

 Unjust Verdicts

-"I Will Not Stop Being Christian" — Anastasiya Gaytur, Repressed Descendant, Convicted for Her Beliefs
+"I Will Not Stop Being A Christian" — Anastasiya Gaytur, Descendant of Victims of Repression, Convicted for Her Beliefs

 Kurgan Region

-Anastasiya argued her position as follows: "There is not a single negative characteristic in the case, there are no people whose lives I would spoil.
-Even the prosecution witnesses didn't say anything bad about me."
-According to the defense, for seven court sessions that took place over three months, only the religious affiliation of the believer was proved.
+Anastasiya argued her position as follows: "There is not a single negative aspect in the case, there are no people whose lives I would have ruined.
+Even the witnesses for the prosecution didn't say anything bad about me."
+According to the defense, during seven court sessions which took place over 3 months, only the religious affiliation of the believer was proved.

 As a fourth-generation Jehovah's Witness, Anastasiya knows firsthand what repression for faith is: her relatives were deported from the Moldavian SSR to Siberia in the summer of 1949 as part of Operation South.
-The persecution of Anastasiya herself began in 2024, a year after a criminal case was opened against her father Aleksandr.
-Since then, the girl has faced a number of restrictions: recognizance agreement, blocking accounts, loss of job (she was a cleaner in the same court that considered her case).
+The prosecution of Anastasiya began in 2024, a year after a criminal case was initiated against her father Aleksandr.
+Since then, she has faced a number of restrictions: a recognizance agreement, blocked accounts, loss of her job (she was a cleaner in the same court that considered her case).

-Anastasia says: "It was difficult for my body to adapt to the new realities, it began to malfunction, so I had to go to the hospital."
+Anastasiya says: "It was difficult for my body to adapt to the new realities, it began to malfunction, so I had to go to the hospital."
 Anastasiya was able to cope with all the difficulties thanks to the help of loved ones.
-"They know better than anyone else what nerves and health this unfair persecution was given," she said.
+"They know better than anyone else how my nerves and health were affected due to this unfair prosecution," she said.
 She also spoke warmly of her friends who comforted her, showed love and care, and gave her gifts.

-The criminal prosecution had an impact on Anastasiya's worldview.
-"Although I have never lived richly and have always appreciated simple things," she admitted, "but with persecution, I began to thank God more for the fact that, for example, I spend the night at home in my cozy room, and not in a pre-trial detention center; I sleep on my comfortable sofa with a clean bed without cockroaches; I can eat and sleep as much as necessary; breathe deep fresh air; can see my family in person."
-At the same time, Anastasiya remains true to her beliefs: "I will not give up the chosen path and stop being who I am — a Christian."
+The criminal prosecution had an impact on Anastasiya's view on life.
+"Although I have never been well-off and have always appreciated simple things, but with the prosecution," she admitted," I began to thank God more that, for example, I spend the night at home in my cozy room, and not in a pretrial detention center; I sleep on my comfortable sofa with clean bed linen without cockroaches; I can eat and sleep as much as necessary; breathe fresh air; see my family in person."
+At the same time, Anastasiya remains true to her beliefs: "I will not give up the path I have chosen nor stop being who I am — a Christian."

-In contemporary Russia, at least five families of Jehovah's Witnesses, including Aleksandr Gaitur, Ivan Shulyuk, Viktor Ursu, Yevgeniy Zinich, Aleksandr, and Mikhail Shevchuk, have been prosecuted on the same grounds on which their relatives were exiled to Siberia during the Soviet era.
+In present-day Russia, at least five families of Jehovah's Witnesses, including Aleksandr Gaytur, Ivan Shulyuk, Viktor Ursu, Yevgeniy Zinich, Aleksandr, and Mikhail Shevchuk, have been prosecuted on the same grounds on which their relatives were exiled to Siberia during the Soviet era.

 Case History

-At the end of May 2024, a resident of Kurgan, Anastasiya Gaytur, faced criminal prosecution for her faith after her father Aleksandr.
-The Investigative Committee opened a criminal case against the girl under the article on participation in the activities of an extremist organization, and later her apartment was searched.
-Anastasia was interrogated and placed on recognizance agreement.
-In May 2025, the case went to court, and at the end of August, a verdict was handed down - a fine of 300 thousand rubles.
+At the end of May 2024, a resident of Kurgan, Anastasiya Gaytur, like her father Aleksandr faced criminal prosecution for her faith.
+The Investigative Committee initiated a criminal case against her under the article on participating in the activity of an extremist organization, and later her apartment was searched.
+Anastasiya was interrogated and placed under a recognizance agreement.
+In May 2025, the case went to court, and at the end of August, a verdict was handed down — a fine of 300,000 rubles.

 Timeline